Opencontour/Opencontour_mousum/docs/OpencontourHeapLeachStacking.md

 An animation of the stacking project should be checked in the **Display>3D>New Timeline**.

-**NOTE:** **If the project contains many fillers, it can be divided into multiple projects.
-In this case, the Opencontour project files created for each should be titled logically.
-Scripts and Reports can be run on the CutterResult layer to obtain information about previously stacked and leached material, as well as forecast stacking.**
+**NOTE:** **If there are many fillers in the project it can be broken up into multiple projects.
+In this case, the created Opencontour project files for each should be logically named.
+Scripts and Reports can be run over the CutterResult layer to provide data on previously stacked and leached material, as well as forecast stacking.**